-Goodwill is not amortized, but is assessed for impairment on an annual basis or more frequently if impairment indicators exist.
-We have the option to perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of the reporting unit associated with the goodwill is less than its carrying amount, including goodwill and other intangible assets.
-If we conclude that this is the case, then we must perform a goodwill impairment test by comparing the fair value of the reporting unit to its carrying value.
+Goodwill is not amortized but is assessed for impairment on an annual basis or more frequently if impairment indicators exist.
+The testing of goodwill for impairment requires us to determine whether or not the fair value of the reporting unit associated with the goodwill is less than its carrying amount, including goodwill and other intangible assets.
 An impairment charge is recorded to the extent the reporting unit's carrying value exceeds its fair value, with the impairment loss recognized not to exceed the total amount of goodwill allocated to that reporting unit.
-We did not recognize any impairment charges related to goodwill for the three months ended March 31, 2021 and 2020.
+In order to determine the fair value of the reporting unit, we utilize the fair value of the Company as a whole, as determined by its market capitalization.
+Determination of the fair value and carrying value of each reporting unit, relative to the fair value of the Company, requires management to employ certain estimates, assumptions and judgment, which we believe are reasonable.
+However, any changes to these estimates and assumptions could impact our determination of whether or not our goodwill is impaired.
+We did not recognize any impairment charges related to goodwill for the three months ended March 31, 2022 and 2021.